Overview

 The term 'fragrance' is not regulated in many countries.
 In many cases, it is up to the brand to define this term.
 For instance, many brands choose to label themselves as "fragrance-free" because they are not using synthetic fragrances.
 However, their products may still contain ingredients such as essential oils that are considered a fragrance.

-Learn more about Ricinus Communis Seed OilDecyl Glucoside is a glucose-based surfactant and emulsion stabilizer.
+Learn more about Ricinus Communis Seed OilDecyl Glucoside is a plant-derived surfactant and emulsion stabilizer.
 It is created by reacting glucose with the fatty acids from plants.

-Learn more about Decyl GlucosideSalix Alba Bark Extract comes from the white willow tree, which is native to Europe and Central Asia.
+Learn more about Decyl GlucosideSalix Alba Bark Extract comes from the bark of the white willow tree.
+The official CosIng listing states this ingredient to have astringent, skin conditioning, soothing, and tonic properties.

 Learn more about Salix Alba Bark ExtractMenthol is a compound found in mint plants, such as peppermint.
 In its pure form, it is a clear crystalline substance.